Mealybug, Mealybugs, Mealy Bug, Mealy Bugs

 Eaten by predatory insects outdoors.

-Adults: Female mealybugs are most common on plants.
+Adults: Female mealybugs are most common in plants.
 They secrete a white 'fluffy' wax, and this almost covers the whole body.
 They're usually detected from the powdery dusting left over the leaves of plants.
 They're oval-shaped insects with a textured body covered in white wax.
 Short, white, protrusions extend from around the body.
-Male mealybugs look a lot different compared with females.
+Male mealybugs look a lot different from the females.
 They look more like an aphid, but with the wings folded flat and outwards.
 Little males are produced by females, so they can be rare to see.
 Nymphs: Very similar to females but smaller.

 Symptoms can be variable and are dependent on the species.
 Balls of a cotton-like wax on plants.
 Plant surfaces may be covered in a clear sticky clear honeydew.
 Black sooty mould on plant surfaces.
 Stunted growth.
 Premature leaf fall.